rapid7/insightconnect-workflows/workflows/Disable_User_in_Active_Directory_from_Microsoft_Teams/help.md

 Once the workflow has been imported, each Microsoft Teams step will need the team name and channel name updated to suit your Teams environment (edit the input from the preset text of `change_me`).

 To run the workflow, send the command `!disable-user <exampleuser>` in your configured team and channel.
 The workflow will post after it has completed.
-In the Team and chanel inputs replace `change_me` with the appropriate team and channel.
+In the Team and channel inputs replace `change_me` with the appropriate team and channel.

 ## Technical Details